xinkecf35/overthinkingcode/assets/_posts/2021/2021-12-31-experience-with-chalice-part-2.md

 ## "Hacking" the Generated Terraform

 So, to get the generated code in line with what I needed, I needed to tweak the Terraform that Chalice produces.
-One thing of note is that the Terraform Chalice produces is not in the HCL you would write in but instead the Terraform JSON representation that Hashicorp also supports for specifically for programmatic usage.
+An important note is that the Terraform Chalice produces is not in the HCL you would write in but the Terraform JSON representation that Hashicorp supports specifically for programmatic usage.

 On review of the generated IaC, I concluded I only really needed to do two things: